ci-collaborative/au-fhir-base/pages/_includes/profiles.md

         <td>Derived profile uses allowed types to only allow IHIs and Medicare Numbers</td>
       </tr>
       <tr>
-        <td><a href="StructureDefinition-patient-ident-choice-med-testident.html">Patient with Medicare Number and a Locally Defined Identifier Type</a></td>
+        <td><a href="StructureDefinition-patient-ident-choice-med-testident.html">Patient with Medicare Number and Locally Defined Identifier</a></td>
         <td>Derived profile uses open slice to allow max one Medicare Number and max one of a locally defined Identifier</td>
       </tr>
       <tr>
-        <td><a href="StructureDefinition-patient-ident-choice-med-testident-closedslice.html">Patient with Medicare Number and a Locally Defined Identifier Type Closed Type</a></td>
+        <td><a href="StructureDefinition-patient-ident-choice-med-testident-closedslice.html">Patient with Medicare Number and Locally Defined Identifier Closed Slice</a></td>
         <td>Derived profile uses closed slice to allow max two identifiers: Medicare Number and and a single locally defined Identifier</td>
       </tr>
     </tbody>